pingcap/docs/tidb-cloud/data-service-get-started.md

 > **Tip:**
 >
-> TiDB Cloud provides a Chat2Query API for Serverless Tier clusters.
+> TiDB Cloud provides a Chat2Query API for TiDB Serverless clusters.
 After it is enabled, TiDB Cloud will automatically create a system Data App called **Chat2Query** and a Chat2Data endpoint in Data Service.
 You can call this endpoint to let AI generate and execute SQL statements by providing instructions.
 >
 > For more information, see [Get started with Chat2Query API](/tidb-cloud/use-chat2query-api.md).